Supercheck LogoSupercheck

 Configuration:

-• URL: Your endpoint (must accept POST requests)
+• URL: Your endpoint (must accept POST)

 • Method: POST, PUT, or PATCH